LukasKG/Draughts/README.md

 For this project I created a draught game with two players.
 The players can be selected freely and are either human or AI opponents chosen from a scale of available skill levels.
 This allows the game combinations “Human vs. Human”, “Human vs. AI” and “AI vs. AI”.
 The interface can be seen in Fig. 1.
 The menu bar contains options to start a new game or show the rules under “Help”.

+The game was developed based on the JavaFX framework and can be played by running the main class *UI*.

 <figure>
 	<p align="center">
 		<img src="Pictures/mainScreen.JPG" width="400" align="center">